 Global Rating Scale (GRS): GRS is an assessment instrument that contains items that are considered relevant to each procedure, and every item has a scale to grade it.
-GRS is a commonly used tool to asses surgical procedures along with OSATS and can serve to assess the finesse or characteristics of a specific surgical action.
-For example, GRS can evaluate force used in a movement, respect for soft tissue, instrument handling, the fluidity of movement, etc. with a rating scale like the Linkert scale.
+GRS is a commonly used tool to assess surgical procedures along with OSATS and can serve to assess the finesse or characteristics of a specific surgical action.
+For example, GRS can evaluate force used in a movement, respect for soft tissue, instrument handling, the fluidity of movement, etc., with a rating scale like the Linkert scale.
 Even though OSATS and GRS are different measurement tools, they are often used together to achieve a comprehensive assessment.

 Motion Tracking and Analysis (MTA): The use of metrics to assess procedure performance has been widely used in surgical simulation.
 The most common metrics used to test a trainee are time and accuracy.
 These two parameters can provide objective information about expertise and familiarity with the procedure.
 MTA refers to the use of technology capable of sensing movements to evaluate and measure different motions.
-The main disadvantage of this method is the need to attach sensors to surgical instruments or to wear equipment by the trainee, which can be impractical and/or cumbersome.
+The main disadvantage of this method is the need to attach sensors to surgical instruments or wear equipment by the trainee, which can be impractical and/or cumbersome.

 Crowd-Sourced Assessment of Technical Skills (C-SATS): Crowdsourcing refers to a model used by an organization in which unbiased observers or "the crowd" perform a service.
 In procedural skills assessment, a video recording of the performance is shared with the crowd, and then they are asked to evaluate the performance using an assessment instrument.
 The crowd is usually comprised of a significant number of observers trained to examine the videos using the same instructions.
 The size of the crowd significantly decreases interobserver variability and increases objectivity.
-Increasing evidence is showing that the crowd assessment correlates with surgical experts demonstrating that crowd-sourcing can be used as an objective evaluation method.
+Increasing evidence shows that the crowd assessment correlates with surgical experts, demonstrating that crowd-sourcing can be used as an objective evaluation method.

 Curriculum development is the main function of educational program leadership.
 The curriculum establishes and explains all the learning experiences planned to meet goals and objectives.
-Therefore, the curriculum defines all different roles needed to deliver the intended educational experiences.
+Therefore, the curriculum defines all the different roles needed to deliver the intended educational experiences.
 Also, the establishment of leadership and administrative structure is a result of the curriculum design.

 Enhancing Healthcare Team Outcomes

 Simulation implementation for healthcare education has been growing exponentially in recent years.
 Medicine has learned simulation from professions with a larger experience such as aviation, space exploration, and military.
-The growing focus on patient safety can explain the increasing integration of simulation to healthcare professions' educational curriculum, search for alternative learning models to apprenticeship, and the use of technology to facilitate learning.
+The growing focus on patient safety can explain the increasing integration of simulation to healthcare professions' educational curriculum, the search for alternative learning models to apprenticeship, and the use of technology to facilitate learning.